Nonvanishing of products in $v_2$-periodic families at the prime $3$: Introduction

-The \emph{height 2 connective image-of-$J$ spectrum} $\j^2$, introduced by the second named author in \cite{adamsontmf}, gives us the ideal situation described above.
-Indeed, the homotopy groups of $\j^2$ are easily computed (\Cref{homotopygroupsofj}) from the homotopy groups of $\tmf_{3}$ and the action of the Adams operation $\psi^2$ on these homotopy groups.
-From the perspective of chromatic homotopy theory, the $\K(2)$-localisation of $\tmf$ is the $G_{24}$-fixed points of Lubin--Tate theory, where $G_{24}$ is the binary tetrahedral group and the maximal finite subgroup of the Morava stabiliser group $\mathbf{G}_2$.
+The \emph{height 2 connective image-of-$J$ spectrum} $\j^2$, introduced by the second-named author in \cite{adamsontmf}, gives us the ideal situation described above.
+Indeed, the homotopy groups of $\j^2$ are easily computed from the homotopy groups of $\tmf_{3}$ and the action of the Adams operation $\psi^2$ on these homotopy groups.
+From the perspective of chromatic homotopy theory, the $\K(2)$-localisation of $\tmf$ is the $G_{24}$-fixed points of a height 2 Lubin--Tate theory, where $G_{24}$ is the binary tetrahedral group and the maximal finite subgroup of the Morava stabiliser group $\mathbf{G}_2$.
 As shown in \cite[Th.6.5]{tmfthree}, these fixed points pick out the $\be_{1+9t}$- and $\be_{6+9t/3}$-families.
 The $\K(2)$-localisation of $\j^2$ is the further fixed points with respect to the subgroup of $\mathbf{G}_2$ generated by the Adams operation $\psi^2$.
 From this, one might suspect that $\j^2$ should detect more $v_2$-periodic families than $\tmf$.
-The real challenge undertaken in this article is calculating the image of $\pi_\ast \Sph$ inside $\j^2$ and confirming this suspicion.
+The real challenge undertaken in this article is confirming this suspicion by computing the image of $\pi_\ast \Sph$ inside $\pi_\ast \j^2$.